novix-sa/cubeplan/docs/Cubeplan/Introduction/Intro.md

-Then, you must  [log in](http://www.cubeplat.com:8081/wiki/en/knowledge-base/how-to-sign-up/)  to have access to all Cubeplan features.
 Depending whether Cubeplan is installed on your own company or provided as SAAS will be the internet address you use to access Cubeplan.
+Then, you must  [log in](http://www.cubeplat.com:8081/wiki/en/knowledge-base/how-to-sign-up/)  to access the app.

 For demo purposes you can access:
 [http://www.cubeplat.com/cubeplanmilano/](http://www.cubeplat.com/cubeplanmilano/)

-Then, you must [log in](/Cubeplan/Sign%20up/) to have access to all Cubeplan features.

 ## Cubeplan editing